|

 The C file AsynchLua.c in the Xedge's source code directory shows how to implement a complete example.
 Here is a copy of the AsynchLua.c file:

 You may be porting an existing web application to the Barracuda App Server or you may simply need the server's request or response object in your Lua binding.
-The following example shows how to write a Lua binding that may use the request and response objects.
+The following example shows how to write a Lua binding that can use the request and response objects.

 Lua code can now call the function as follows: